It’s tiki time! Today I’m sharing tiki party ideas + a recipe for seitan bacon wrapped pineapple.

 I’ve made other seitan bacon wrapped appetizers in the past – cashew cheese stuffed dates & almond butter stuffed dates.
 In those instances, I’ve always just wrapped the dates well ahead of time and fried them just before serving.

-Baking the seitan bacon wrapped pineapple means there’s less chance of the vegan bacon sliding off.
-Wrap the seitan bacon around the pineapple chunks, and lay them flap side down on a parchment paper covered baking sheet.
+Wrap the seitan bacon around the pineapple chunks.
+Then lay them flap side down on a parchment paper covered baking sheet.

-Pop it in the oven when guests start arriving, and they’ll be ready to serve once everyone has their parasol-laden cocktails in hand.
+Pop it in the oven when guests start arriving.
+They’ll be ready to serve once everyone has their parasol-laden cocktails in hand.

 Disclosure: Post contains affiliate links.